audy/lederhosen/readme.md

 - Parallel support (pipe commands into [parallel](http://savannah.gnu.org/projects/parallel/), or use your cluster's queue).
 - Support for RDP, TaxCollector or GreenGenes 16S rRNA databases.
 - Generation and filtering of OTU abundancy matrices.
+-.
+Support for paired end reads (considers taxonomic assignment for both reads in a pair).

 ### Installation